Super-Protocol/docs/docs/cli/Guides/confidential-fine-tuning.md

 ```
 <br/>

 Alice places an <a id="order"><span className="dashed-underline">order</span></a> on Super Protocol ([9](/cli/guides/fine-tune#alice-9-place-an-order)), adding the solution, her model, and Bob's offer.
-The order does not proceed automatically and remains `Blocked` by the data suborder with Bob's dataset.
+The order does not proceed automatically and remains `Blocked`.

-Bob manually completes the respective data suborder ([10](/cli/guides/fine-tune#bob-10-complete-the-data-suborder)).
-The command he uses includes the solution hash.
-The completion will be successful only if this hash matches the actual solution hash.

-If the suborder is completed successfully, the execution of the main order proceeds.
+Bob manually approves the usage of his dataset for the image with a specific hash ([10](/cli/guides/fine-tune#bob-10-complete-the-data-suborder)).
+If this hash matches the actual solution hash, the <a id="cvm"><span className="dashed-underline">CVM</span></a> begins to process the order.
+If the hashes do not match, the order will be terminated with an error.

-When the main order is complete, Alice downloads the result ([11](/cli/guides/fine-tune#alice-11-download-the-order-results)).
+When the order is complete, Alice downloads the result ([11](/cli/guides/fine-tune#alice-11-download-the-order-results)).
 All the data within the TEE (solution, AI model, dataset, order results, etc.) is automatically deleted.

 Both Alice and Bob can retrieve the order report ([12](/cli/guides/fine-tune#alice-and-bob-12-get-the-order-report)) that confirms the authenticity of the entire trusted setup.